 On the hunt for the ultimate Costa Rica waterfalls to visit during your stay in the country?
 Make sure to add these best waterfalls in Costa Rica to your itinerary.

 A trip to the naturally beautiful country of Costa Rica is never complete if a trek to one of its majestic waterfalls fails to make it to your to-do list.

 Waterfall hikes in Costa Rica are richly rewarding and invigorating to all of your senses.

-While some Costa Rica Waterfalls have arguably been too popular to tourists and residents alike, there are still some out there that remain solemn and free from crowds.
+While some Costa Rica Waterfalls have arguably been too popular to tourists and residents alike, some remain solemn and free from crowds.

 1. La Fortuna Waterfall